obervinov/users-package/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this module
-title: ''
+title: 'Feature request: <description>'
-labels: ''
+labels: 'enhancement'
-assignees: ''
+assignees: 'obervinov'

 ---